Deploy host networking with Network ATC

 The following are requirements and best practices for using Network ATC in Azure Stack HCI:

-All servers in the cluster must be running Azure Stack HCI, version 21H2.
+All servers in the cluster must be running Azure Stack HCI, version 22H2.

 Must use physical hosts that are Azure Stack HCI certified.

 Adapters in the same Network ATC intent must be symmetric (of the same make, model, speed, and configuration) and available on each cluster node.
+Network ATC, after version 22H2, will confirm symmetric properties for adapters on the node, and across the cluster before deploying an intent.
+Asymmetric adapters will lead to a failure in deploying any intent.
 For more information on adapter symmetry, see Switch Embedded Teaming (SET)

 Each physical adapter specified in an intent, must use the same name on all nodes in the cluster.